Deep Hedging with Options Using the Implied Volatility Surface: Numerical study

 where $K^*$ is the hedging option strike price, the expectation is under the physical measure and $\mathcal{F}_{t}$ denotes the information available at time $t$.\footnote{The usual definition of the risk premium is a return difference.
 However, when options are DOTM and their value is very low, this definition leads to numerical instability.} The risk premium is estimated using a stochastic-on-stochastic simulation approach, where the present value of the expected payoff is computed through a nested simulation at each time step within the simulated paths.

-This analysis investigates whether a statistical relationship exists between the risk premium $\mbox{RP}_{t}$ and the hedging position $\phi_{t+1}^{(\text{O})}$. \autoref{fig:risk_premium_dependence} presents a scatter plot of ranked data for these variables, using 20,000 samples\footnote{A sample is a time point within a given path.} from the 100,000 out-of-sample paths, which is repeated for each risk measure used in the optimization.
+We investigate whether a statistical relationship exists between the risk premium $\mbox{RP}_{t}$ and the hedging position $\phi_{t+1}^{(\text{O})}$. \autoref{fig:risk_premium_dependence} presents a scatter plot of ranked data for these variables, using 20,000 samples from the 100,000 out-of-sample paths, which is repeated for the three risk measures.
 The plot reveals no strong dependence patterns, suggesting a weak or insignificant relationship.
-This finding is further supported by sample correlations ranging from -0.001 to -0.006 across all risk measures, indicating that RL agents do not systematically seek to capture risk premium benefits.
+This finding is further supported by sample correlations ranging from -0.001 to -0.006 , indicating that RL agents do not systematically seek to capture risk premium benefits.

 As a complementary analysis, we examine whether our approach embeds speculative elements, such as statistical arbitrage overlays, that may deviate from sound risk management practices.
 Our results indicate that RL agents do not engage in such strategies, regardless of the risk measure used in optimization.
-Further details are provided in Appendix \ref{appen:statistical_arbitarge}.
+Further details are provided in \cref{appen:statistical_arbitarge}.